-Compared to the rest of the Orlando market, the Colonial Town Center region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Orlando market, the Colonial Town Center region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 70 listings have come on the market, so you'll want to check back regularly for new listings.
-About 1% of the listings in the Colonial Town Center are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 4 listings have come on the market, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 25% of the listings in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,370 sqft.
-Most properties in this region are approximately 1 floors.
-Most buildings in this area were built in 1971 and are Class B.
+The standard measurement for office space in this area is around 2,130 sqft.
+Most properties in this area are approximately 1 stories.
+Most buildings in this market were built in 1973 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this region.
-Commute by car is the most popular way to get to work amongst Colonial Town Center folk.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this market is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this market.
+Commute by car is the most popular way to get to work amongst Colonial Town Center residents.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.